-The Government Decree #573 was approved on December 14, 2022, under which "State Strategy for the Comprehensive Reform of State Enterprises in Georgia 2023-2026", Action Plan for the years 2023-2024 and Piloting Action Plan for the year 2023 were approved.
+The Government Decree #573 was approved on 14 December 2022, under which "State Strategy for the Comprehensive Reform of State Enterprises in Georgia 2023-2026", Action Plan for the years 2023-2024 and Piloting Action Plan for the year 2023 were approved.

-According of mentioned decree United Airports of Georgia was announced as one of the pilot companies among three companies.
+According of mentioned decree, United Airports of Georgia was announced as one of the pilot companies along with three others.